Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Introduction

 Accurate modeling, real-time understanding, and efficient storage of a robot's environment are key capabilities for autonomous operation.
 Occupancy grid mapping \cite{occ_mapping_1, occ_mapping_2} is a widely used, simple, yet effective, technique for distinguishing between traversable and occupied space surrounding a mobile robot.
 OctoMap \cite{octomap} is an extension of occupancy grid mapping, introducing adaptive resolution to improve the memory usage and computational cost of generating 3-D maps of large environments.
 Delegating increasingly sophisticated tasks to autonomous robots requires augmenting traditional geometric models with semantic information about the context and object-level structure of the environment \cite{semantic_1, semantic_2, semantic_3}.
 Robots also are increasingly expected to operate in unknown environments, with little to no prior information, in applications such as disaster response, environmental monitoring, and reconnaissance.
 This calls for algorithms allowing robots to autonomously explore unknown environments and construct low-uncertainty metric-semantic maps in real-time, while taking collision and visibility constraints into account.

 This paper considers the active metric-semantic mapping problem, requiring a robot to explore and map an unknown environment, relying on streaming distance and object category observations, e.g., generated by semantic segmentation over RGBD images \cite{bonnet}.
 See Fig.~\ref{fig:prob_state} as an illustration of the sensor data available for mapping and exploration.
 We extend information-theoretic active mapping techniques \cite{julian, csqmi, fsmi} from binary to multi-class environment representations.
 Our approach introduces a Bayesian multi-class mapping procedure which maintains a probability distribution over semantic categories and updates it via a probabilistic range-category perception model.
-Our main \textbf{contributions} are: \begin{enumerate} \item a Bayesian multi-class OcTree mapping approach, \item a closed-form efficiently-computable lower bound for the Shannon mutual information between a multi-class OctoMap and a set of range-category measurements. \end{enumerate} Unlike a uniform-resolution grid map, our semantic OctoMap enables efficient mutual information evaluation via run-length encoding of the range-category observations.
+Our main \textbf{contributions} are: \begin{enumerate} \item a Bayesian multi-class octree mapping approach, \item a closed-form efficiently-computable lower bound for the Shannon mutual information between a multi-class octree map and a set of range-category measurements, \item efficient C++ implementation achieving real-time high-accuracy performance onboard physical robot systems in 3-D real-world experiments\footnote{Open-source software and videos supplementing this paper are available at \url{https://arashasgharivaskasi-bc.github.io/SSMI_webpage}.}. \end{enumerate} Unlike a uniform-resolution grid map, our semantic OctoMap enables efficient mutual information evaluation via run-length encoding of the range-category observations.
 As a result, the informativeness of many potential robot trajectories may be evaluated to (re-)select one that leads to the best trade-off between map uncertainty reduction and motion cost.
 Unlike traditional class-agnostic exploration methods, our model and information measure capture the uncertainty of different semantic classes, leading to faster and more accurate exploration.
 The proposed approach relies on general range and class measurements and general pose kinematics, making it suitable for either ground or aerial robots, equipped with either camera or LiDAR sensors, exploring either indoor or outdoor environments.